legends2k/blog/content/post/hello_world.md

 [code]: https://bitbucket.org/rmsundaram/tryouts

-# Rise of good tools
+# Open standards and good tools
 A learner should be able to visualise and play with ideas in a tangible way to connect the dots; interesting enough to arouse interest in a subject.
 A very good example of this is [Explorable Explanations][].
 Content can leverage modern tools to paint a clearer picture and attract beginners too.
 These days we see programming books with embedded interpreters for readers to try out the exercise within the comfort of their browsers; physics explanations with playable demos where readers can change parameters to observe corresponding change in a phenomenon.

-Such tools are made possible by open technologies like HTML5, JavaScript and SVG.
+Such tools are made possible by open technologies like HTML5, JavaScript and SVG, supported by all major browsers.
 Atop these, writing a blog is made trivial with many *static site generators*, like [Hugo][], which lets one create rich material without leaving your [favourite text editor][Emacs], for free.
 They also do not restrict you to just words like popular blogging platforms; you are free to embed content as rich as games, math equations and vector graphics to express yourself in your own style.
-When the idea of starting this site occurred to me, I wrote [a demo page][hugo test] verifying this possibility.
+When the idea of starting this site occurred to me, I wrote [a demo page][hugo test] exploring this possibility.

 [SO_book_recommendation]: http://stackoverflow.com/q/25094299/#comment39048388_25094363
 [Explorable Explanations]: http://explorableexplanations.com/